Big Oil just isn’t as big as it once was

 Pummeled by the coronavirus pandemic, which has stopped travel in its tracks and sent oil prices to historic lows, the energy sector became the smallest component of the S&P 500-stock index this summer after dipping below utilities, real estate and materials.

-The departure from the Dow, while symbolic, is emblematic of the economic shift toward the tech sector and away from energy that has accelerated during the pandemic.
+The departure from the Dow, while symbolic, is more the result of the economic shift toward the tech sector and away from energy that has accelerated during the pandemic.

 Today, oil and gas companies constitute just 2.3 percent of the S&P 500, down from more than 15 percent in 2008.
 Similarly, oil and gas made up about only 4.2 percent of the European stock market at the end of July.